chrismeyers/trumppet/README.md

 ## Usage
-This project is comprised of three components: trumppet-client, trumppet-server, and a Flask RESTful API connecting the two.
+This project is comprised of three components: trumppet-client, trumppet-server, and a Flask REST API connecting the two.

 ```
 Usage: trumppet-client [OPTIONS] COMMAND [ARGS]...